Idle No More: Vision and goals

 To date the movement has been particularly focused on:

-(A) The education and the revitalization of indigenous peoples through awareness and empowerment.

-(B) Encouraging knowledge sharing about indigenous sovereignty and environmental protections.

 The press release also notes that "As a grassroots movement, clearly no political organization speaks for Idle No More".
 Furthermore, this is not just an Aboriginal Canadian movement.
 These pipeline projects will be stretching beyond borders carving through critical ecosystems and landscapes in the States.
 Canada's large oil reserves have attracted industry to exploit, and profit, "The tar sands industry aims to create an extensive web of pipelines to deliver increasing amounts of this Canadian tar sands sludge to refineries in the United States" (Glick, page 2).
 Reports say that some 900,000 barrels of oil per day will be traveling from Canada tar sands through these pipelines.
 According to the National Wildlife Federation report, these pipelines will stretch thousands and thousands of miles through Canada and into the States and will leave devastation along its paths.
 "This pipeline system would virtually assure the destruction of swaths of one of the world's most important forest ecosystems, produce lake-sized reservoirs of toxic waste, import a thick, tarlike fuel that will release vast quantities of toxic chemicals into our air when it is refined in the U.S., and emit significantly more global warming pollutants into the atmosphere than fuels made from conventional oil" (Glick, page 3).
 These impacts are already being seen in Canada's peoples and wildlife.
 "Communities that live near the tar sands are already experiencing health problems linked to the pollution, and dozens of wildlife species are at risk, including millions of migrating cranes, swans, and songbirds" (Glick, page 3).
 With the magnitude and power of this project, these negative impacts will not end soon, and will not end in Canada.
 These pipelines will stretch across borders and come into our own backyards here in the states.

 Idle No More's vision has been linked by some commentators in the press with longstanding leftist political theories of indigenism.
 During the protests of late 2012 and early 2013, the theoretical framework of Idle No More has been frequently articulated in the Canadian press by Pamela Palmater.
 Palmater has denounced what she perceives as the federal government's "assimilationist agenda".
 It has been suggested by others that the definition of "nation" is itself problematic.

 Sylvia McAdam, a co-founder of the movement, has said that she does not condone the rail or road blockade tactics that some demonstrators have used, and has spoken in support of peaceful protest "within the legal boundaries".